8xhRD1LnczvxwQUU/GitHubRepositoryName1/automatingworkflow.rst

 				Your documentation has been built.
 Ensure your documentation is kept up to date with every commit to your repository, by setting up a webhook. we're done for now.

-	ReadTheDocs wants to have certain access to our GitHub account to be able to grab content and monitor the repositories via web hooks, etc.

 Click the ``View Docs`` button (top-right), we can now see a public URL where our documentation project is published.
 It looks something like: ::

 	https://GitHubRepoNameHere.readthedocs.io/en/latest/index.html